-Murder, slavery, gladiatorial combat, etc., are commonplace, but when Rikshakar kidnaps and attempts to rape Ariel Val'Sarghress (here), it's Moral Event Horizon crossing time!
-He had tried this once before and failed due to interference, but this made Ariel realize how truly fucked in the head he was.
-It also makes more sense that she didn't at first recognize what he was trying to do when you remember that drow have a very open view of sexuality, so the idea of forcing someone into sex would seem odd to them.
+- Murder, slavery, gladiatorial combat, etc., are commonplace, but when Rikshakar kidnaps and attempts to rape Ariel Val'Sarghress (here), it's Moral Event Horizon crossing time!
+He has tried this once before and failed due to interference, but this made Ariel realize how truly fucked in the head he is.
+It also makes more sense that she doesn't at first recognize what he was trying to do when you remember that drow have a very open view of sexuality, so the idea of forcing someone into sex would seem odd to them.

-There's also an interesting variation in the fandom's eyes, mainly how Quain'tana was seen to have crossed the Moral Event Horizon to many with the reveal that she'd ordered her daughter Mel'arnach raped to try and conceive and heir.
-It had been well established that she was a horribly abusive parent, but to many fans this seemed especially callous and cruel.
-This is a case where Quain'tana herself (apparently) didn't commit the actual act, but everyone agrees that the onus fell on her for ordering it, resulting in an interesting aversion of Double Standard: Rape—Female on Female (sort of).
+- There's also an interesting variation in the fandom's eyes, mainly how Quain'tana is seen to have crossed the Moral Event Horizon to many with the reveal that she'd ordered her daughter Mel'arnach raped to try and conceive and heir.
+It has been well established that she was a horribly abusive parent, but to many fans this seemed especially callous and cruel.
+This is a case where Quain'tana herself (apparently) didn't commit the actual act, but everyone agrees that the onus fell on her for ordering it, resulting in an interesting aversion of Double Standard: Rape, Female on Female (sort of).

-In Goblins, Dellyn Goblinslayer crossed the Moral Event Horizonlong before we found out he raped Kin on a nightly basis.
+- In Goblins, Dellyn Goblinslayer crossed the Moral Event Horizon long before we find out he raped Kin on a nightly basis.
 Nevertheless, the trope fits, as Minmax, who himself had just suggested killing Kin not five minutes before, turns on Goblinslayer the moment he learns about the rape.

-The page picture is a scene from ICE where two assassins shoot a contact who had demonstrated he enjoyed watching security footage of rape.
+- ICE has a scene where two assassins shoot a contact who has demonstrated he enjoys watching security footage of rape.